WebAssembly/tool-conventions/Linking.md

 ## Experimental Threading Support

-By default all atomics and TLS are currently lowered to WebAssembly MVP (see above) and threads are not supported.
-However, when enabled, llvm does support an exprimental multithrading ABI based on the WebAssembly threads proposal.
+By default all atomics and TLS are currently lowered to WebAssembly MVP and threads are not supported.
+However, when enabled, llvm does support an exprimental multithreading ABI based on the WebAssembly threads proposal.
 These features are used to support threading in Emscripten.

+The next section describes compatibility between threading features and MVP, and the following sections describe shared memory and TLS implementation based on bulk memory and experimental threading support.

+### Lowering Atomics and TLS to MVP

+MVP WebAssembly does not include support for atomic operations or the bulk memory operations necessary to implement thread-local storage.
+As a result, any atomics or TLS present at the source level must be lowered to non-atomic operations and normal storage when targeting MVP WebAssembly.
+This is safe as long as the resulting MVP object files are not used in a multi-threaded context.

+To enforce this safety guarantee, the linker will error out if a shared memory is requested but the `atomics` target feature is disallowed in the target features section of any input objects.
+The compiler is responsible for marking `atomics` disallowed and thereby preventing thread-unsafe linking if either atomic operations or TLS are stripped during compilation.
+If the compiler removes either one of atomic operations or TLS, the resulting object may only be used with a single thread with an unshared memory, so the other one should be removed as well.

+If `atomics` or `bulk-memory` is not available during compilation but the source does not contain atomic operations or TLS, then the result is a "thread-agnostic" object that neither uses nor disallows the `atomics` feature.
+Thread-agnostic objects can be safely linked with objects that do or do not use `atomics`, although not both at the same time.

 ### Shared Memory and Passive Segments